-Prior to joining CHCS, Ms. Roman was a patient and family engagement manager at the National Partnership for Women & Families, in Washington, DC.
+Prior to joining CHCS, Courtney was a patient and family engagement manager at the National Partnership for Women & Families, in Washington, DC.
 Her work included building a nationwide network of patients, family caregivers, and advocates that partnered with the Center for Outcomes Research and Evaluation at Yale University to shape health care quality outcomes measures and provide technical assistance to members of the network.
 She also provided technical assistance to patients, families, advocates, and providers involved in Affordable Care Act-related programs and demonstrations across the country to help them better collaborate to achieve quality improvement goals.

-Ms. Roman has a master’s degree in sociology from The American University and a bachelor’s degree in sociology from the University of Delaware.
+Courtney has a master’s degree in sociology from The American University and a bachelor’s degree in sociology from the University of Delaware.

 While not at work, Courtney enjoys spending time with her husband, toddler son, and five-year-old daughter in their home in Virginia.